holgerbrandl/kutils/README.md

 # kutils

-A random collection of kotlin utilities
+A collection of kotlin utilities